ajkneisl/Chad/docs/commands.md

 8ball | It gives an eightball-like response to your question PE (PhotoEditor) | Changes your photo with preset options Random | Gets a random number or quote
+RRL (Russian Roulette) | Play russian roulette with another user in the guild
 #### Function / Admin

 Command | Main Function